CBICA/HistoReg/README.md

 # HistoReg
-This repository describes a framework [REF] for automated registration of variably-stained digitized histology slices from various anatomical sites, based on a [greedy diffeomorphic registration tool](https://sites.google.com/view/greedyreg/about).
+This repository describes a framework [https://arxiv.org/abs/1904.11929] for automated registration of variably-stained digitized histology slices from various anatomical sites, based on a [greedy diffeomorphic registration tool](https://sites.google.com/view/greedyreg/about).

 The dataset provided for the quantitative evaluation of the proposed approach was provided by the Automatic Non-rigid Histological Image Registration (ANHIR) challenge [2-6].
 This challenge was a part of the IEEE International Symposium on Biomedical Imaging (ISBI) 2019 conference.